 - County Population The population will grow by approximately 1% and the median age of the population will continue to increase as the population grows older.
 Slow growth has been consistent in Humboldt County for decades.
 However, within the 20-year timeframe of this RTP, there may be several factors that drive population growth beyond the typical 1%.
 This includes Humboldt State University's proposed designation as a polytechnic university, the potential influx of climate refugees as other areas of the state and nation become inhospitably hotter and dryer, the possibility of an influx of remote workers, and the potential development of an off-shore wind energy industry spurring development on Humboldt Bay.
-The impacts of these combined factors are difficult to quantify at this time and will be reevaluated with every 4-year RTP update. - Travel Mode Car trips will stubbornly remain the predominant mode of transportation for the majority of residents.
+The impacts of these combined factors are difficult to quantify at this time and will be reevaluated with every four-year RTP update. - Travel Mode Car trips will stubbornly remain the predominant mode of transportation for the majority of residents.
 Bicycle travel will increase in areas with dedicated bike facilities.
 The number of actual bicycle, pedestrian, and transit trips will continue to be below latent demand.
 People will continue to request more transit services and multi-modal trails.
-Demand will increase persistently for mobility-on-demand and shared-use mobility options (e.g. bike share, scooter share, ride hailing). - Planning Requirements State and federal legislation, rules, or Executive Orders will continue to pressure municipalities to reduce greenhouse gas emissions associated with the transportation sector. - Energy & Fuel Sources The use of fossil fuels for electricity and gas will decline.
-Investments in local renewable power and zero-emission charging infrastructure will spur the adoption of ZEVs. - Goods Movement: Trucking will remain the primary mode of shipping goods in and out of Humboldt County.
+Demand will increase persistently for mobility-on-demand and shared-use mobility options (e.g. bike share, scooter share, ride hailing). - Planning Requirements State and federal legislation, rules, or executive orders will continue to pressure municipalities to reduce greenhouse gas emissions associated with the transportation sector. - Energy & Fuel Sources The use of fossil fuels for electricity and gas will decline.
+Investments in local renewable power and zero-emission charging infrastructure will spur the adoption of ZEVs. - Goods Movement Trucking will remain the primary mode of shipping goods in and out of Humboldt County, and fleets will progressively transition to near-ZEVs (NZEVs) and ZEVs.
 Automated trucking and drones will be utilized to move goods within the timeframe of this plan.
 Humboldt Bay port will concentrate on bulk and break bulk products.
-Rail service is not planned (north/south or east/west) within the RTP's 20-year timeframe.

-- Technology: Internet-based apps and Big Data will become more widely used among more mode options and operations.
-People with mobile devices will enjoy greater transportation options and conveniences than people without mobile devices.
-Other technologies will see wider use and adoption in the transportation field, including Transportation Management Systems, increased broadband access and capacity, touchless pedestrian pushbuttons, bike/ped data systems (modeling, GIS), and transit innovations (route planning, contactless payment systems). - Extreme Weather The region will see increased frequency and severity of weather events.
+Rail service is not planned (north/south or east/west) within the RTP's 20-year timeframe. - Technology Internet-based apps and Big Data will become more widely used among more mode options and operations.
+People with mobile devices will enjoy greater transportation options and conveniences than people without mobile devices unless equity factors are included.
+More bike/ped data (modeling, GIS), and transit technologies (route planning, integrated payment systems) will be employed. - Extreme Weather The region will see increased frequency and severity of weather events.
 Impacts from high temperatures, fire, drought, flood, sea-level rise, high winds, and 100-year rain events will strain infrastructure and increase needs for both maintenance and emergency repairs.